ralna/GALAHAD/doc/Julia/rst-dir/nls_functions.rst

 	*
 		- J_type

-		- is a one-dimensional array of type Vararg{Cchar} that specifies the :ref:`unsymmetric storage scheme <doxid-index_1main_unsymmetric_matrices>` used for the Jacobian, $J$.
+		- is a one-dimensional array of type Vararg{Cchar} that specifies the :ref:`unsymmetric storage scheme<details-nls_storage__unsym>` used for the Jacobian, $J$.
 It should be one of 'coordinate', 'sparse_by_rows', 'dense' or 'absent', the latter if access to the Jacobian is via matrix-vector products; lower or upper case variants are allowed.

 	*
 		- J_ne